royborgen/qbt_port_update/README.md

 15 *    * * *        /usr/bin/python3 /home/user/scripts/qbt_port_update/qbt_port_update.py
 @reboot              /bin/sleep 120 ; /usr/bin/python3 /home/user/scripts/qbt_port_update/qbt_port_update.py
 ```
-In the above example the script will execute every hour at 15 minutes pat the hour.
-I will also execute at boot after 120 seconds (delay is to allow services to start completely)
+In the above example the script will execute every hour at 15 min past the hour, every hour.
+It will also execute at boot after 120 seconds (delay is to allow services to start completely)